ohare93/ohare93.github.io/_posts/2019-01-30-anki-beginner-instructions.md

 Download the Anki app on your preferred mobile OS ([Android][AnkiMobileAndroid] or [iOS][AnkiMobileIOS]).
 Sign in with your AnkiWeb account, and sync.
 You'll have to select "Download from AnkiWeb" if you already have synced before on desktop.
 Whenever you review cards on mobile, try and remember to sync before you close the app, so you do not lose your progress on desktop.

 **Note:** Yes the iOS app is about £24, whereas the Android app is free.
 This is because the iOS app is made by the Anki developer, and is the only way he funds the development of Anki.
-Whereas the Android app is open source on [Github][AnkiDriodGithub] made by a third party.
+Whereas the Android app is open source on [Github][AnkiDroidGithub] made by a third party.
 This means that it may not have all the of Anki iOS and Desktop, or may lag behind at times.
-You can find the manual for the Android version [here][AnkiDriodManual].
+You can find the manual for the Android version [here][AnkiDroidManual].

 ---

-## Advanced Functionality Roundup
+## Advanced Functionality Round-up

 Here I'll quickly touch on some more advanced functionality of Anki.

 ### Card Intervals
-As entioned in [#Study](#study) the period of a card is changed to be closer or further away when you select `Easy` or `Hard` (also for `Again` for learned cards).
+As mentioned in [#Study](#study) the period of a card is changed to be closer or further away when you select `Easy` or `Hard` (also for `Again` for learned cards).
 This is because these options change the card's *Ease Factor* which starts at 250%.
 When you mark a card as correct, it's new interval is calculated by the formula: `Current Interval x Ease Factor x Deck Interval Modifier`.
 Which is usually something like: `2d x 250% x 100%` = 5d.

 *Current Interval* is the current period of the card, how long since your last review of it.